Lramseyer/vaporview/README.md

 ## Waveform Viewer

-Supports VCD, FST, and GHW waveform dump formats
+Natively supports VCD, FST, and GHW waveform dump formats

+Also supports FSDB files where external libraries are present.

 VaporView opens the waveform dump files in an interactive viewer, where you can:
 - Add, remove, and rearrange signals